 Global Servants Earns The Coveted 4-Star Rating From Charity Navigator

-Global Servant’s strong financial health and commitment to accountability and transparency have earned it a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
+Global Servants’ strong financial health, integrity, and commitment to accountability and transparency have earned it the coveted 4-star rating from Charity Navigator, America’s largest independent charity evaluator.

 This is the first time that Global Servants has earned this top distinction.